Kinship Verification through a Forest Neural Network: Proposed Method

 \subsection{Training CNN networks}

-Despite transformers having shown promising results, CNN networks still have comparative results to transformers, can generalize more, and are well-suited to limited data due to the small size of their network~\cite{mauricio2023comparing, talib2024performance}.
-Additionally, various CNN neural networks can be seen as expert systems and employed to enhance our knowledge about data and obtain different embedding vectors.
+Despite transformers having shown promising results, especially on large datasets, CNNs still have comparative results to transformers, can generalize more, and are well-suited to limited data due to the small size of their network~\cite{mauricio2023comparing, talib2024performance}.

+Additionally, various CNNs can be seen as expert systems and employed to enhance our knowledge about data and obtain different embedding vectors.
 Although various networks of the same task generally attempt to learn the equivalent data distributions, they have slightly different representations since they have different performances.
-This slight difference is fruitful in a small sample size.
-Hence, we utilize various CNN networks, such as ReseNet-18, which are used in different computer vision tasks, and the Extended Residual Network.
+This slight difference is fruitful to increase the performance of small datasets.
+Hence, we utilize various CNNs, such as ReseNet-18, which are used in different computer vision tasks, and the Extended Residual Network, described in~\ref{subsection:ERN}.

-A big concern when applying CNN networks is that one sample size per identity exists in the KinFaceW-I and II.
-Since these datasets have a scarcity of samples, augmenting their data is required to train our network.
-Therefore, to train networks, we apply various augmentation techniques and masked images, such as complete face images without the right eye, left eye, nose, and mouth.
+A significant concern when applying CNNs is that there is only one sample per identity in KinFaceW-I and II.
+Since these datasets have few samples, data augmentation is required to train neural networks.
+Therefore, we apply various augmentation techniques and masked images, such as complete face images without the right eye, left eye, nose, and mouth, to train networks.

-In addition, to obtain much information about faces, their high-resolution images can assist and train networks with the same neural structure.
-Therefore, each network can produce different representations because of various resolutions.
-Since face images with higher resolutions are not provided, one solution is to apply GANs to produce high-resolution images.
+In addition, high-resolution facial images can improve accuracy by providing much information about faces.
+Since we do not have high-resolution facial images, one solution is to apply GANs to produce them.
 Moreover, employing GANs has another advantage because they produce images in the same domain and remove differences between parent and child images taken under different conditions.

-About choosing GANs, perceptual metrics like FID~\cite{heusel2017gans} and NIQE~\cite{mittal2012making} can help to find a good candidate.
-Among the cutting-edge GANs for super-resolution, we check them based on FID and NIQE and visually their outputs and select GFP-GAN~\cite{wang2021towards}, a blind face restoration to produce 256x256 images.
+When choosing GANs, perceptual metrics such as FID~\cite{heusel2017gans} and NIQE~\cite{mittal2012making} can help identify a good candidate.
+Among the cutting-edge GANs for super-resolution, we evaluate them based on FID and NIQE scores, visually inspect their outputs, and select GFP-GAN~\cite{wang2021towards}.
+This blind face-restoration method produces 256×256 images.
 After that, the ResNet is retrained for this new dataset to gain new embeddings.

-\subsubsection{Extended Residual Network (ERN)}
+\subsection{Extended Residual Network (ERN)}